 armour ranged fire

-I have a go live deadline now for 2 July 2019 (as of 2 July 2018).
+There is a go live deadline now for 2 July 2020 (as of 29 April 2019).
 From this date I hope to have what I am calling R1 released.
-The price will go up to 50 Euros.
+The price will go up to 60 Euros.
 Most, but not all of the above non strike through features will be included plus the finished graphic design of combat and related graphic interfaces.
 This is a tentative release date which I hope to achieve.
 I have delayed even considering an R1 release date so far as I prefer the easier position of not having to quibble with people that complain about its unfinished state and errors but development has come so far that I think its about time to push things to the next level.
 1 year from now gives me plenty of breathing space.